goldliondevX/contentful-clone/README.md

 ## **Features**

 - **Model Cloning**: Copies content models from one Contentful space to another.
-- **Optional Content and Asset Cloning**: Allows cloning assets and content with the `--with-content` flag.
+- **Optional Content and Asset Cloning**: Allows cloning assets and content with the `--with-content` flag or only cloning content with the `--only-content`.
 - **Authentication**: Authenticates both source and target spaces using Contentful API keys.
 - **Error Handling**: Handles rate limits and input validation errors.